Venktesh23/RecipeCraft/README.md

 - **Display:** Recommended recipes are presented with details such as name, ingredients, and an image.

 ## Tools and Technologies
+Here’s the formatted text in README markdown format:

+---

-- Data Processing
+### Data Processing
-•	TF-IDF Vectorizer: Converts ingredient lists into numerical vectors based on term importance.
+- **TF-IDF Vectorizer:** Converts ingredient lists into numerical vectors based on term importance.
-•	StandardScaler: Normalizes numerical features to standardize their range.
+- **StandardScaler:** Normalizes numerical features to standardize their range.
-•	NumPy: Used for handling numerical operations and feature combination.
+- **NumPy:** Used for handling numerical operations and feature combination.

-- Machine Learning
+### Machine Learning
-•	K-Nearest Neighbors (KNN): Algorithm for identifying similar recipes based on Euclidean distance in the feature space.
+- **K-Nearest Neighbors (KNN):** Algorithm for identifying similar recipes based on Euclidean distance in the feature space.

-- Web Development
+### Web Development
-•	Flask: Framework for building the web application.
+- **Flask:** Framework for building the web application.
-•	Bootstrap: CSS framework for styling the web interface and ensuring responsiveness.
+- **Bootstrap:** CSS framework for styling the web interface and ensuring responsiveness.

+---

 To set up the RecipeCraft application, you'll need to manually install a few Python frameworks and libraries.
 Follow these steps:
 1. Open a terminal or command prompt on your system.